bjmt/quaqcr/README.md

 ```

 We will also set the `quaqc.bin` option globally to tell quaqcr where
 it can find the quaqc binary.
-By default, it is assumed to bin in the
+By default, it is assumed to be in the
 user's `PATH`.
 It can also be set within each function.

 ```R